11th November 1963:

 Caledonia’s passengers were taken off by the little Largs/Millport ferry Leven.
 The tow was transferred to Clyde tugs, which had been summoned for assistance, and she was towed to Lamont’s Shipyard at Port Glasgow for repairs.

-Kingswear Castle returned to service in 2023 after the first part of a major rebuild which is designed to set her up for the next 25 years running on the River Dart.
-The Paddle Steamer Kingswear Castle Trust is now fund raising for the second phase of the rebuild.
-You can read more about the rebuilds and how you can help if you can here.
+Kingswear Castle returned to service in 2026 after the second part of a major rebuild which is designed to set her up for the next 25 years.
+The Paddle Steamer Kingswear Castle Trust is now fund raising for future rebuilds.
+You can read more and how you can possibly help here.

 John Megoran